 Budget mountain bikes no longer have to equate to trail riding disappointment.
-As economies of scale and trickle-down technology trends increase, entry-level buyers have access to some great deals in the budget mountain bike market.
+As economies of scale and trickle-down technology trends increase, the best budget mountain bikes now have excellent component selections at great price points.

-One thing to keep in mind when buying a budget mountain bike is that there will always be compromises.
-If a bike has a great drivetrain, it might have lower-end suspension in order to keep the price down or vise versa.
+One thing to keep in mind when looking at the budget mountain bikes is that there will always be compromises.
+If a bike has a great drivetrain, it might have lower-end suspension in order to keep the price down or vice versa.
 Most components work pretty well these days, but if you are unsure of what to look for, skip to our guide on what you need to know when buying a budget mountain bike.

 Once you buy a bike, you might find that you want to upgrade some of the components.
 That doesn't have to be too expensive, so we've put together buying guides for the best budget mountain bike wheels and the best budget forks.
 If you're looking to spend a little bit more for a full-suspension trail or enduro bike, check out our guide to the best bikes under $2,500.